lewisPowers/LOBSTR/README.md

   <img width="237" alt="Screen Shot 2022-08-13 at 8 51 03 PM" src="https://user-images.githubusercontent.com/52840741/184521689-14b3de55-4a6a-4941-b0e2-6c7e743a7a2f.png">

-- Paste string into any text editor
+- Paste string into any text editor.
   - Text editors: Notepad, TextEdit, VSCode, Atom, Sublime Text, etc.
+    - Notepad comes preinstalled on PC
+    - TextEdit comes preinstalled on Mac (you'll need an extra step: see next line)
+      - Open TextEdit, then at top menu click TextEdit > Preferences
+      - Under 'Format' toggle from 'Rich text' over to 'Plain text'
   - Save file as .csv file
   - Open your new .csv file in any spreadsheet software